Greatestdeveloper/machine-learning-keyword-mindmap/README.md

 # Machine Learning Keyword Mindmap
-A Mindmap summarising Machine Learning keyworkds, from Data Analysis to Deep Learning.
+Mindmaps summarising and categorizing Machine Learning keywords, from Data Processing to Deep Learning.

 ## Why keywords?
 Because the details can be found in the original articles/lectures.
-What I focus on in this project is the big picture of machine learning.
+What I focus on in this project is the big picture of machine learning and thus, there is NO algorithm explanation in any provided mind maps.

 Some parts in the mindmaps are blank, but I'm planning to build a complete mindmap in the future.

-Currently, the projects contains:
+Currently, the projects includes the following mindmaps:

  * Data Processing
  * Machine learning process